R. Milton Johnson: Career

 Johnson joined the Hospital Corporation of America in 1982.
 He was appointed as executive vice president in 2004.
 He was its chairman and CEO since 2014, and succeeded Richard Bracken, who retired at the end of 2013.
 Johnson retired from HCA in January 2019 and was succeeded by Sam Hazen.

 Johnson was the chair of the board of directors of the Nashville Area Chamber of Commerce in 2017-2018, and was on the board of the Nashville Health Care Council.

 Civic and political activities

-Johnson os on the board of the United Way of Metropolitan Nashville.
+Johnson is on the board of the United Way of Metropolitan Nashville.
 He was inducted into the Nashville Public Schools Hall of Fame in 2010.
 In 2011, he co-chaired a benefit for the Minnie Pearl Cancer Foundation.

 Johnson was on the board of trustees of his alma mater, Belmont University, for 2017-2018.
 With his wife, he donated $10 million to the university for a scholarship program in 2015.
 The same year, the university named the R. Milton and Denice Johnson Center in their honor.

 In 2015, Johnson donated US$1,500 in political contributions to Megan Barry's successful campaign to become Mayor of Nashville.